Skip to main content

 Whatever category you fall into, the summer months could be the ideal time to sign up to an extra subject or enrol in a short course.
 Learning something new is a New Year’s resolution for a lot of us… and imagine just how good you’ll feel if you tick it off in the first part of the year.

-From language learning to coding and IT to sociology, there are plenty of summer courses available.
+From language learning to audio journalism to entrepreneurship, there are plenty of summer courses available.
 Let’s see if anything tickles your fancy.

 Why study over summer